eea/eea.docker.graylog2/README.md

 just log into ```localhost:9000``` after running the above command and setup your user or LDAP.
 Then, re-run the image without the GRAYLOG_PASSWORD environment variable.

+__Note__: The password salt is regenerated after each image build.
+If you added an user and upgraded the image, the user's credentials will be unusable.
+Follow [these steps](#config) to keep a consistent password salt between image updates.

 ```
 docker run -v /path/to/your/data:/data -p 9000:9000 eeacms/graylog2
 ```